firassaada/Linux_Commands_Shell_and_Scripting_Essentials/Linuxtutorialcourse.md

  * echo
  * file   : Show the type of the file
  * find   : Search file/directory in a directory (find 'name of dir' -name 'name of file/dir')
+ * grep   : It grep allows you to search files for characters that match a certain pattern
  * join   : It allows you to join multiple files together in one file  by a common field
  * head   : the head command will show you the first 10 lines in a file.
  * head -n : it specifies the nbr of lines to show